leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 From the financial point of view, it helps you to cut costs by helping you to [**plan better delivery schedules**](https://elogii.com/blog/how-to-plan-better-delivery-schedules/) and routes.
 This significantly reduces expenses associated with delivery, such as fuel, idleness of employees and vehicles, maintenance costs, and other.

 It’s also much easier to [**map out routes with multiple stops**](https://elogii.com/blog/mapping-multiple-delivery-stops/).
-Which means your staff at the office can spend more time focusing on other important tasks, like growing your business.
+This means your staff at the office can spend more time focusing on other important tasks, like growing your business.

 On the other hand, [**delivery management software boosts customer experience**](https://elogii.com/blog/delivery-management-software-and-customer-experience/).

-With a digital map with precise locations of each delivery agent, you know exactly where each order is, it’s [**estimated time of arrival**](https://elogii.com/blog/estimated-time-of-arrival-eta/), and whether it’s delivered successfully or not.
+With a digital map with precise locations of each delivery agent, you know exactly where each order is, its [**estimated time of arrival**](https://elogii.com/blog/estimated-time-of-arrival-eta/), and whether it’s delivered successfully or not.

 All of this can help eliminate human mistakes when it comes to how you plan, manage, and optimize your local delivery.